Ibsen526/Chess_3d_OpenGL/README.md

 A fully functional chess game made with C++ and OpenGL.

-Mouse to look around, WASD to move
+Mouse to look around
+WASD to move around
 SPACEBAR and SHIFT to move up and down
 Left click to select a piece
 Right click to move the selected piece to the desired location